AnushaSekhar/extjs-breadcrumbs/README.md

 Note
 ====

+Blue (default) and Gray themes are supported.
 This is not yet compatible with IE8.
 But who knows, maybe a miracle will happen :)

 Author
 ======